raikoz/GoogleDopamine/README.md

-MR edit: Google recently released a research framework for fast prototyping of reinforcement learning algorithms called "Dopamine".
+Introducing a New Framework for Flexible and Reproducible Reinforcement Learning Research.
+Google recently released a research framework for fast prototyping of reinforcement learning algorithms called "Dopamine".
 They say that it aims to fill the need for a small, easily grokked codebase in which users can freely experiment with wild ideas (speculative research).
 I stumbled upon it while the Move 37 course, studying about Reinforcement Learning and Markovian Mathematics.

 # Dopamine